|

 Development

-of public awareness of where to call if receive communications
+to call if receive communications

 from the disaster area and the type of information to give to central data